 The majority of stone kitchen worktops are remarkably durable and can withstand a variety of wear and tear.
 Each material has plenty of pros and cons to consider.

 Investing in a high-quality kitchen worktop could add value to your home should you choose to sell.
-With an estimated 6% rise in value to your home.
+With an estimated 6% rise in the value to your home.

 So, how long do different stone worktops last?